Scalingo/documentation/_posts/databases/2000-01-01-scalingo-redis-addon.md

 ## Adding Scalingo Redis addon to your app

-You can add the Redis addon through the **Dashboard** or through the **command-line interface**.
+You can add the Redis addon through the dashboard or through the command line interface.
 The capacity of your database is elastic, you will be able to upgrade it later.

 ### Through the Dashboard